noi-techpark/webcomp-tourism-detail/README.md

 The application will be served and can be accessed at [http://localhost:8080](http://localhost:8080).

+### Environment

+Copy .env.example to .env and set all needed Environment Variables.

 ## Tests and linting

 The tests and the linting can be executed with the following commands: